Dyscalculia Symptoms In Adults: Practical Signs And Support

 Your company and organization may already have a process for this, but in case it's helpful, we've made an employer letter template you can use to support the request.
 Be sure to copy the template into a new document so you can customize it with your details before submitting. :)

 Maybe!
-But first, note that we're doing everything possible to keep costs low while putting together a brand-new experience.
+But first, note that we're doing everything possible to keep costs low while putting together an exceptional experience.
 Most of our team are volunteering their time and labor, including our founder and all speakers, and we rely on ticket sales to fund the experience.

 That said, we do want to provide a few scholarships to help those who wouldn't otherwise be able to attend.
 Fill out this form if that might be you.